-The FCA proposes that firms to which the Limited Scope Regime applies (Limited Scope Firms) will have fewer SMFs reflecting how the existing Approved Persons Regime applies to them now.
+Firms to which the Limited Scope Regime applies (Limited Scope Firms) will have fewer SMFs reflecting how the existing Approved Persons Regime applies to them now.
 The SMFs required of Limited Scope Firms varies depending on the type of firm under consideration.
 The FCA summarises them in the table below (reproduced from page 21 of CP17/25).
-Under the proposals in CP17/25, prescribed responsibilities will not apply to Limited Scope Firms, or the requirements relating to references for NEDs.
+Prescribed responsibilities will not apply to Limited Scope Firms, nor the requirements relating to references for NEDs.